 3.0 LEAD IN DRINKING WATER SAMPLING RESULTS DISCUSSION

 The summary of lead sample results is presented below.
-Sampling conducted was in compliance with NJDEP protocol and all samples were submitted to Integrated Analytical Laboratories (NJDEP NELAP #14751) under a completed Chain of Custody Form.
+The sampling conducted complied with NJDEP protocol and all samples were submitted to Integrated Analytical Laboratories (NJDEP NELAP #14751) under a completed Chain of Custody Form.